-FFO, Adjusted FFO, FAD, Tenant Quality and Leverage are non-GAAP financial measures.
-The Company believes that these measures are important supplemental measures of its operating performance.
-The Company calculates and reports FFO in accordance with the definition and interpretive guidelines issued by Nareit, and consequently, FFO is defined as net income (computed in accordance with GAAP), adjusted for the effects of asset dispositions and certain non-cash items, primarily depreciation and amortization and impairments on real estate assets, and after adjustments for unconsolidated partnerships and joint ventures.
-Adjustments for unconsolidated partnerships and joint ventures are made because the historical cost accounting convention used for real estate assets requires depreciation (except on land), such accounting presentation implies that the value of real estate assets diminishes predictably over time, while real estate values instead have historically risen or fallen with market conditions.
-FFO described herein is not necessarily comparable to FFO of other real estate investment trusts, or REITs, that do not use the same definition or implementation guidelines or interpret the standards differently from the Company.
+Nareit FFO, Adjusted FFO, FAD, Tenant Quality and Leverage are non-GAAP financial measures.
+We believe that these measures are important supplemental measures of our operating performance.
+We calculate and report Nareit FFO in accordance with the definition and interpretive guidelines issued by Nareit, and consequently, FFO is defined as net income (computed in accordance with GAAP), adjusted for the effects of asset dispositions and certain non-cash items, primarily depreciation and amortization and impairments on real estate assets, and after adjustments for unconsolidated partnerships and joint ventures and changes in the fair value of warrants.
+Adjustments for unconsolidated partnerships and joint ventures will be calculated to reflect funds from operations on the same basis.
+Depreciation adjustments are made because the historical cost accounting convention used for real estate assets requires depreciation (except on land), such accounting presentation implies that the value of real estate assets diminishes predictably over time, while real estate values instead have historically risen or fallen with market conditions.
+Nareit FFO described herein is not necessarily comparable to FFO of other real estate investment trusts, or REITs, that do not use the same definition or implementation guidelines or interpret the standards differently from the Company.

-Adjusted FFO is calculated as FFO excluding the impact of non-cash stock-based compensation and certain revenue and expense items identified above.
-FAD is calculated as Adjusted FFO less noncash interest expense and non-cash revenue, such as straight-line rent.
+Adjusted FFO is calculated as Nareit FFO excluding the impact of non-cash stock-based compensation and certain revenue and expense items (e.g., acquisition, merger and transaction related costs, write-off of straight-line accounts receivable, recoveries and provisions for current expected credit losses (excluding certain cash recoveries on impaired loans), severance, etc.).
+FAD is calculated as Adjusted FFO less non-cash interest expense and non-cash revenue, such as straight-line rent.
 The Company believes these measures provide an enhanced measure of the operating performance of the Company's core portfolio as a REIT.
 The Company's computation of Adjusted FFO and FAD are not comparable to the Nareit definition of FFO or to similar measures reported by other REITs, but the Company believes that they are appropriate measures for this Company.

 Leverage is a non-GAAP financial measure which refers to ratio of funded debt to adjusted pro forma annualized EBITDA.
 Funded debt is defined as gross balance sheet debt less balance sheet cash.
 EBITDA is defined as earnings before interest, taxes, depreciation and amortization.
 Adjusted EBITDA eliminates items such as acquisition costs and stock-based compensation expense and adds back certain non-cash expenses, if any, to EBITDA.
 Adjusted pro forma EBITDA adds to adjusted EBITDA the incremental EBITDA from (i) new investments and divestitures made during the 4th quarter assuming an October 1st purchase or sale date and (ii) inception to date funding of construction in progress multiplied by the estimated contractual quarterly yield assuming an October 1st in-service date.
-EBITDA, adjusted EBITDA, adjusted pro forma EBITDA and related ratios are non-GAAP financial measures.
-Annualized EBITDA, adjusted annualized EBITDA, and adjusted pro forma EBITDA assume the current quarter results multiplied by four, and are not projections of future performance.
+EBITDA, adjusted EBITDA, adjusted EBITDA, and adjusted pro forma EBITDA assume the current quarter results multiplied by four, and are not projections of future performance.

-Tenant quality is a non-GAAP measure calculated as the percentage of actual cash collected (within 30 days of the due date) in relation to the Board approved 2020 budgeted operator cash lease and mortgage revenue.
+Tenant quality is a non-GAAP measure calculated as the percentage of actual cash collected (within 30 days of the due date) in relation to the Board approved 2021 budgeted operator cash lease and mortgage revenue.